 "Brilliant color in the natural world has always attracted me.
 We see high chroma colors in the sunrise and sunset, in the flowers of many plants, on the feathers of birds and the bodies of insects."

-Brilliant color in the natural world has always attracted me.
+Brilliant colors in the natural world have always attracted me.
 We see high chroma colors in the sunrise and sunset, in the flowers of many plants, on the feathers of birds and the bodies of insects.
 We see warm colored flowers surrounded by cool colored leaves.
-A flower will show subtle variations of color and value when light plays on its surface.
+A flower will show subtle variations of color and value as light plays on its surface.
 A sunset reflected in a lake is a luminous visual experience as light shimmers blindingly off the water.
-These views are some of the inspiration for color in my artwork.
+These views inspire color in my artwork.